3AME/Aurora-UI/README.md

+🚀 Aurora-UI

+🌟 Project Overview

+Aurora-UI is a modern front-end application built with React and Vite.
+Its main purpose is to demonstrate how to combine JavaScript's Device Orientation API and CSS 3D transforms to create an immersive aurora interaction effect.

+✨ Technology Stack

+Framework: React

+Build Tool: Vite

+Styling: Tailwind CSS

+Core Feature: Device Orientation API (JavaScript)

+📦 Local Installation and Running

+Please ensure you have Node.js and npm installed in your local environment.

+Install Dependencies:
+Run the following command in the project root directory to install all required packages.

+`npm install`

+Start Development Server:
+Run this command to start the Vite development server.

+`npm run dev`

+The project typically starts at http://localhost:5173.

+🛠️ Common Troubleshooting

+'react-scripts' command not found:

+Reason: Your project uses Vite, not Create React App, but the build script in package.json might be incorrectly set to use react-scripts command.

+Solution: Ensure your package.json's build script is corrected to "build": "vite build".

+Video/Static Resources fail to load locally:

+Reason: Incorrect file reference paths, or resources are not placed in the correct location.

+Solution: Ensure all static assets (like videos, images) are located in the public folder in the project root, and that you reference them in your React code using a root path (e.g., src="/aurora_video.mp4").

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.